doc4d/4d-web-studio/docs/web-form-editor/web-form-editor.md

 In this section, you'll find the following:

+*  The **Catalog** holds:
-*  The **Catalog** holds data from your 4D Project.
-You can designate entities or entity selections from your [datastore](../ORDA/dsMapping.md#datastore), and they will be handled by the server as **Remote** data sources.
+    * data from your database: You can designate entities or entity selections from your [datastore](../ORDA/dsMapping.md#datastore), and they will be handled by the server as **Remote** data sources.
+    * Class functions: The Catalog displays the functions defined in each class.

 *  **Remote** data sources: Entities and entity selections, handled on the server, that can be assigned to components.
-They offer functions defined on the ORDA classes that they instantiate (DataStore classes, Dataclass class, Entity class, Entity Selection class).
+They offer functions defined on the ORDA classes that they instantiate (Entity class, Entity Selection class).

-> Only the dataclasses and dataclass attributes [exposed as REST resources](https://doc.4d.com/4Dv19/4D/19/Field-properties.300-5416814.en.html) will be available at run time.
+> When working with 4D projects, only the dataclasses and dataclass attributes [exposed as REST resources](https://doc.4d.com/4Dv19/4D/19/Field-properties.300-5416814.en.html) will be available at run time.

 *  **Local** data sources: Scalar types handled with the browser's memory.
-No request is sent to the server to access this data source.
+Can be assigned to variables.
+No request is sent to the server to access local data sources.

 Only [exposed functions](../ORDA/ordaClasses.md#exposed-vs-non-exposed-functions) can be used when configuring an event.

-The data sources display the attributes as well as the functions/methods of data classes.
+Functions and attributes that are not exposed are greyed out.

 ## Creating a data source

 To create a data source: